codefellows-seattle-301d26/11-production-deployment/README.md

   - _Note: Unless the local database is pushed to Heroku again, these databases will not be in sync from this point on._
 - Ensure that you have an event listener set up to handle any error events on the client instance.

-*6. As a developer, I want the client to have the ability to request all resources from the database through a RESTful endpoint.*

-- Create a new endpoint at `GET /api/v1/books` which will retrieve an array of book objects from the database, limited to only the `book_id`, `title`, `author`, and `image_url`.

 *7. As a user, I want to display all of my books at once so that I can see everything in a single view.*